"Made In America"

 By FRAZIER MOORE, AP NEW YORK -

-James Gandolfini put "The Sopranos" behind him.
+There was no decisive moment, no seismic shift, no ceremony when James Gandolfini put "The Sopranos" behind him.
 But he has.
 Comfortably.
 "I was told that it would be a transition," he says and shakes his head.
 "Not much.
 It's very calming to move on."

 Gandolfini, of course, had played gangster-in-therapy Tony Soprano — earning raves, clout and unsought celebrity — since the HBO drama premiered in January 1999.